 Authentication for the User role depends on the module configuration.
-When the module is configured as a Remote Mesh Portal FIPS mode and Remote Mesh Point FIPS mode, the User role is authenticated via the WPA2 pre-shared key.
-When the module is configured as a Remote AP FIPS mode and CPSec protected AP FIPS mode, the User role is authenticated via the same IKEv1/IKEv2 pre-shared key or RSA/ECDSA certificate that is used by the Crypto Officer
+When the module is configured in Remote Mesh Portal FIPS mode, the User role is authenticated via the WPA2 pre-shared key.
+When the module is configured in Remote AP FIPS mode, the User role is authenticated via the same IKEv1/IKEv2 pre-shared key or RSA/ECDSA certificate that is used by the Crypto Officer